GanGroup/Gan/kai/presentation/script.md

 ### GAN Objective Function

-In this section, let’s break down the core objective function of GANs.
+In this slide, let’s break down the core objective function of GAN.

 The entire system operates like a game between two players—the generator and the discriminator.
 The goal for the generator is to create data that is so realistic, the discriminator cannot tell it’s fake.
 Meanwhile, the discriminator’s job is to become an expert at distinguishing between real and generated data.